gnuradio/gr-governance/README.md

-# GNU Radio: Articles of Associationn
+# GNU Radio: Articles of Association

 This repository contains all the rules regarding the GNU Radio organization,
 including: